Supreme Court Rules That About Half Of Oklahoma Is Indian Land

 The first is that going forward, certain major crimes committed within the boundaries of reservations must be prosecuted in federal court rather than state court, if a Native American is involved.
 So if a Native American is accused of a major crime in downtown Tulsa, the federal government rather than the state government will prosecute it.
 Less serious crimes involving Native Americans on Indian land will be handled in tribal courts.
 This arrangement is already common in Western states like Arizona, New Mexico and Montana, said Washburn.

 Then there's the issue of past decisions — many of them are now considered wrongful convictions because the state lacked jurisdiction.
-A number of criminal defendants who have been convicted in the past will now have grounds to challenge their conviction, arguing that the state never had jurisdiction to try them.
+A number of criminal defendants who have been convicted in the past will now have grounds to challenge their convictions, arguing that the state never had jurisdiction to try them.

 The case before the court, McGirt v.
 Oklahoma, concerned Jimcy McGirt, an enrolled member of the Seminole Nation of Oklahoma who was convicted of sex crimes against a child on Creek land.
 In post-conviction proceedings, McGirt argued that the state lacked jurisdiction in the case and that he must be retried in federal court.
 The high court agreed.